 ponyquotes4ponysay is a package that adds support for MLP:FiM quotes that are displayed with the associated ponies.
-See Chapter 2 [Invoking ponysay], page 2 for more information. ponyquotes4ponysay can be downloaded at https://github.com/maandree/ponyquotes4ponysay.
+See Chapter 2 [Invoking ponysay], page 2 for more information.

+As of version 1.2 ponyquotes4ponysay is included in ponysay, but can easily be removed, but is still available at https://github.com/maandree/ponyquotes4ponysay.